chaunceygardiner/weewx-airgradient/README.md

 1. To check for a successful install, wait for a reporting cycle, then navigate in a browser to the WeeWX site and add /airgradient to the end of the URL (e.g., http://weewx-machine/weewx/airgradient).
-   The PM2.5 and AQI graphs will fill in over time.
+   The graphs will fill in over time.

 ## WeeWX 4 Installation Instructions (installing in WeeWX 4 is not supported by the author)